-About load diversion.
+About load diversion

 The basic operating philosophy of a diversion controller is quite simple.
-Monitor the battery voltage, and if it should rise to a predetermined level, connect a "Dummy Load" of sufficient size, to the battery or energy source to prevent the battery voltage from increasing any further.
+Monitor the battery voltage, and if it should rise to a predetermined level, connect a diversion load or "Dummy Load", of sufficient size, to the battery or energy source to prevent the battery voltage from increasing any further.
 This is a very simple, yet very effective way of preventing battery overcharging.
 All alternate energy systems should have some form of battery overcharge protection.

-Several schools of thought on the subject:
+Several schools of thought on the subject.